 Accommodation: Paço Vitorino

 After breakfast, we will be transferred to Barcelos by van.
-Barcelos is our departure point, where we will paddle through a mainland route untill reaching Ponte de Lima.
+Barcelos is our cycling departure point, where we will pedal through the mainland route until reaching Ponte de Lima.

-Ponte de Lima is not only one of the prettiest and more charming towns in northern Portugal, but in all the country.
-This population is settled by the south of Lima river and it has been the main crossing point of this river since the Romans built a bridge in the year 1 b.C.
+Ponte de Lima is one of the prettiest and more charming towns in Portugal.
+This village is located south of Lima river and it has been the main crossing point since the Romans built a bridge in the year 1 b.C.

 Day 3: Ponte de Lima – Viana do Castelo